 - Tumor: Refers to the size of the tumor.

 - Node: Refers to the spread of cancer to nearby lymph nodes.

 - Metastasis: Refers to the spread of cancer to distant organs, such as the other lung, brain, or bones.

-Stage 4, also called advanced stage, means that the cancer has spread.
-In stage 4, the tumor can be any size and may or may not have spread to nearby lymph nodes.
+Stage 4, also called the advanced stage, means that cancer has spread.
+At stage 4, the tumor can be any size and may or may not have spread to nearby lymph nodes.

 A 2021 article in the Annals of Oncology explains that people with carcinoids have a better outlook compared with those with SCLC and LCNEC.
 People who have carcinoids are also generally younger, and the disease is not strongly associated with smoking.

-Most people receive an SCLC diagnosis when the cancer has already spread extensively.
-A 2020 review notes that while people with SCLC tend to initially respond to chemotherapy, it is likely that they will go on to experience relapse, or the disease will progress.
+Most people receive an SCLC diagnosis when their cancer has already spread extensively.
+A 2020 review notes that while SCLC tends to initially respond to chemotherapy, it is likely that people with it will go on to experience relapse or the disease will progress.